-Student Leadership Qualifications Many organizations function on campus with student leadership and faculty sponsorship.
+Many organizations function on campus with student leadership and faculty sponsorship.
 Students are encouraged to become involved with these organizations and broaden their experiences.

 Offices in organizations are defined as major and minor.
-Students who hold major offices must maintain a current quarterly GPA of 3.00 or above (with no failing grades), an attendance grade of 70% or above, and must be in good and regular citizenship standing.
+Students who hold major offices must maintain a current quarterly GPA of 3.00 or above (with no failing grades), must be in good and regular citizenship standing.
+A student candidate is considered ineligible if placed on citizenship probation for reasons that include but are not limited to behavior and attendance (see Attendance policy).
 Other offices require a current quarterly GPA of 2.3 (C+) or above.
+A student candidate is considered ineligible if placed on citizenship probation for reasons that include but are not limited to behavior and attendance (see Attendance policy).

-Major Offices Minor Offices Student Association President/Vice Presidents All remaining Student Association offices Class Presidents/Vice Presidents All remaining class offices Yearbook Editor All remaining yearbook offices All remaining campus organization offices
+Major Offices Minor Offices

+Student Association President/Vice Presidents All remaining Student Association offices

+Class All remaining class offices

+Presidents/Vice Presidents

+Yearbook Editor All remaining yearbook offices

+All remaining campus organization offices